-There are few places in Portland that really call to me.
+There are few places in Portland that call to me.
 I can only take so many steaks, so much saucy French food, so much lamb’s tongue.
-When I want a large, comforting meal with a couple of great drinks, I tend to head for Nuestra Cocina, or “Our Kitchen”.
-Be forewarned, this is not your typical rice, beans and burrito Mexican food, rather it is more likely what you would be served in central Mexico.
+When I want a large, comforting meal with a couple of great drinks, I tend to head to SE Division to Nuestra Cocina, or “Our Kitchen.”
+Be forewarned, this is not your typical rice, beans, and burrito Mexican food, rather it is more likely what you would be served in central Mexico.
 Ingredients are top-notch and dishes are complex.
 You can be sure chef Benjamin Gonzales is always cooking up something interesting.

 The interior is decorated in simple Mexican colors, nice mosaic tiles, comfortable wood chairs, and a wall of windows to the covered outdoor patio.
 On busy nights it can be a bit noisy, but you will be able to hear the rest of your table.
 The biggest drawback at Nuestra Cocina is there is nowhere to wait.
 The bar area is pretty small at about ten seats, so there isn’t much room, and the doorway only holds 2-3 people.
-On a really busy night, you may end up standing on the sidewalk.
-Be patient; it’s worth it.
+On a really busy night, you may end up standing on the sidewalk, but be patient; it’s worth it.
 I try to go early in the week to beat the crowds.
 They don’t take reservations; they don’t need to.
 Even after years in business, they still draw a crowd.
-The patio area allows them to seat tables outside more comfortably.
-Gas heaters have been installed for cool evenings.
-During the warmer months, this is a great space to while away your evening.
 A chef’s counter seats seven and is a marvelous place to watch the action.
-On a busy night it can be a show, on a slower night the cooks will chat a bit and answer questions.
+On a busy night, it can be a show, on a slower night, the cooks will chat a bit and answer questions.
 They all seem like genuinely nice people, and it is fun to watch them work.

 Tortillas are all made to order the old-fashioned way, shaped into little balls by hand and then squeezed with a wooden tortilla press.
-Sit at the chef’s counter and you can watch them being made.
+Sit at the chef’s counter and you can watch them being made The woman who makes them is in the zone, cranking them out like a machine.
 They are simply wonderful, addictive little gems, constantly made all evening, delivered piping hot to your table with a smoky chipotle sauce.